 Image via Flickr by Dan Phiffer

-It’s not surprising that Prospect Park feels a little like Central Park on a smaller scale, because it was also designed by Frederick Law Olmsted and Calvert Vaux.
+It’s not surprising that Prospect Park feels a little like Central Park on a smaller scale because Frederick Law Olmsted and Calvert Vaux also designed it.
 Long Meadow is thought to be the longest stretch of unbroken grass in any American park, so it has plenty of space for a picnic lunch.
 On a hot day, families with children might prefer to set up near one of the five themed playgrounds with sprinkler systems, or Lakeside, which has the park’s first water playground.

 2. The High Line, Manhattan, for a High View